Insurance and rising costs and risks

 Meeting HNWIs’ insurance needs is not an easy task, especially considering that inflation is affecting insurance rates.
 New insurance programmes are being designed and promoted, aiming at avoiding the less tangible risks the majority of clients are currently facing.

-Looking at the past considering the future, Citywealth speaks to experts from the US and Bermuda to understand the evolution of insurance and its costs, risks and programmes.
+Looking at the past considering the future, Citywealth speaks to international experts to understand the evolution of insurance and its costs, risks and programmes.

 Insurance and inflation

 Inflation is having a considerable effect on insurance rates, but rising costs of it were becoming more and more evident long before inflation started to impact the worldwide economy.
 “For many years, the global insurance market was considered ‘soft’, meaning that coverage was widely available and pricing of insurance products was generally low.
 However, after years of overly competitive pricing, the insurance market recently experienced a swing towards a hardening market, characterised by an increase in insurance premiums, – explains Gavin Woods, Partner at Carey Olsen, in Bermuda – therefore, insurance rates were already rising before inflation began to affect the global economy.
 As inflation now drives up the costs of living and doing business (whether it be energy prices, manufacturing costs, the price of materials or labour shortages), this will inevitably impact the cost of insuring such activities and is likely to lead to further increases in insurance rates.”